OffchainLabs/broadcast-erc/standard/README.md

 Each chain deploys a singleton Receiver and Broadcaster contract.
 Broadcasters store messages; Receivers verify the Broadcasters’ storage on remote chains.
 To do this, a Receiver first verifies a chain of storage proofs to recover a remote block hash, then verifies the Broadcaster’s storage at that block.

 Critically, the logic for verifying storage proofs is not hardcoded in the Receiver.
 Instead, it delegates this to a user specified list of BlockHashProver contracts.
 Each BlockHashProver defines how to verify a storage proof for a specific home chain to recover the block hash of a specific target chain.
-Because the storage layouts of rollup contracts can change over time, the storage proof verification process itself must also be upgradeable—hence the BlockHashProvers are upgradeable.
+Because the storage layouts of rollup contracts can change over time, the storage proof verification process itself must also be upgradeable&mdash;hence the BlockHashProvers are upgradeable.
 This flexible, upgradeable proof verification model is the core contribution of this standard.

 ## Motivation